kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 fused to bigger ones before communication can take place.
 Please check `HOROVOD_CYCLE_TIME` and `HOROVOD_FUSION_THRESHOLD` for more information.

-After the backward pass, each node keeps the same gadients and then we update the parameters.
+Let's get back to the above example with `hvd.DistributedGridentType()`.
+After the backward pass, each node keeps the same gadients and then we can update the parameters with the simplified formula: `new_weights = old_weights + gradients`.
 ```python
 opt.apply_gradients(zip(grads, dense.trainable_variables))
 print("Updated Weights", dense.get_weights())